 4. Proper Hydration

 This is not a food per se, but is generally more important than even the healthiest foods!
 The skin requires moisture to stay healthy because skin cells contain mostly water, so proper hydration is a must.
 Poor hydration over time can cause your skin to feel and look dry.
-It is therefore recommended that you drink at least eight glasses of water a day.
+That dry, leather-faced look that you sometimes see.
+It is therefore recommended that you drink at least 8-12 glasses of water a day.

 This is in addition to other sources of water and hydration such as juices, fruits, coffee, tea, and more.
 In addition to poor nutrition, improper hydration over the course of your adult life is one of the main reasons that people experience premature aging and facial wrinkles, and it’s never too late to start.